Date of Degree

 This study examined the extent to which empowerment, innovation, professionalism, perceived level of interpersonal conflict, and participation were associated with teachers' organizational commitment at six K-12 sites in one Midwestern state.
 Of 2,732 teachers invited to participate, 1,463 completed the survey, for a total response rate of 54%.
 Overall, there was substantial evidence supporting a relationship between organizational commitment and empowerment, innovation, and professionalism.
 There was also some evidence of a contextual relationship between organizational commitment and perceived levels of conflict and participation.
 Increased conflict in varying relationships resulted in decreased organizational commitment, and increased participation in varying situations resulted in increased organizational commitment.

 This study's exploration of organizational commitment may inform administrative practices designed to target teacher attrition.
 Educational leaders may utilize the results to better understand issues concerning teacher retention and attrition and thereby improve teacher working conditions, and strengthen the educational environment for students.

 Empowerment, Innovation, K-12 Teachers, Organizational Commitment, Professionalism

 Copyright 2012 Stephanie Layne Holliman

 Holliman, Stephanie Layne.
-"Exploring the effects of empowerment, innovation, professionalism, conflict, and participation on teacher organizational commitment." dissertation, University of Iowa, 2012.
+"Exploring the effects of empowerment, innovation, professionalism, conflict, and participation on teacher organizational commitment."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.